 Video of Photoshop Restoration of Old Photos

-This is one sort of post we could make on this blog:
+This is one sort of post we could make for our members:

 This is a fairly good tutorial